opendot/amelie-server/README.md

 ### Docker Compose
 We use [docker compose](https://docs.docker.com/compose/) as multi container orchestration.
 The containers we use are:
-- **api**: the container that runs the rails api server, which contains the logic of the Airett system.
+- **api**: the container that runs the rails api server, which contains the logic of the Amelie system.
 By setting the environment, it can run as a _local_ or _remote_ server
 - **db**: the container that holds the mySQL database for development and staging environments
 - **sidekiq**: the container that runs [sidekiq](http://sidekiq.org/), it's where the background jobs are executed.
 It's spawned from the same image of the rails container so it possess a _local_ or _remote_ environment: it doesn't change its behaviour, but it should be the same environment of the _api_ container
 - **redis**: the container that runs redis, the queue manager
-- **udp_responder**: an udp server in python, it allows the mobile app to check if there is an Airett server in the network it's connected to.
+- **udp_responder**: an udp server in python, it allows the mobile app to check if there is an Amelie server in the network it's connected to.
 Used only for _local_ server.

 ### Ports
 The server is formed by many micro-services and uses many ports to communicate: